What are royalties? How they work for your business

 FAQs on royalties

-Here are answers to some common questions about royalties.
+Here are answers to common questions about royalty payments and agreements.

 What's the difference between royalties and licensing fees?